npcBerk/DigiRaven/README.md

 Handles database interactions using sqlite3.
 This module is responsible for storing and retrieving file transfer logs and other configurations.

-### Contributing
-We welcome contributions from the community!
-To contribute:

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for more details.